-A sequence of three lessons to develop a theme related to a basic craft. e.g. Batik dyeing in Indonesia; Weaving methods with natural materials; A study of the four basic printing processes.
+A sequence of three lessons to develop a theme related to a basic craft. e.g. Batik dyeing in Indonesia; Weaving methods with natural materials; A study of the four basis printing processes.

-10206 CURRICULUM ART IIE-ART/CRAFT
+10206 CURRICULUM ART IIE-AFT/CRAFT

-Semesters: IV, V, VI
+Semesters: IV.
+V. VI